CCE Country Profile

 The Republic of Korea’s Ministry of Education has made an effort to open environmental education courses at universities nationwide and students have access to training in disciplines where individuals can develop their environmental expertise.
 For example, there are programs in biotechnology, bioenvironmental engineering, and marine environmental engineering.

 The Graduate School of Climate Change Specialization is a Ministry of Environment designation that supports graduate schools specializing in climate change.
-The intention of the designation is to improve the Republic of Korea’s ability to respond to international climate change agreements and expand climate change research.
+The designation intends to improve the Republic of Korea’s ability to respond to international climate change agreements and expand climate change research.
 Designated schools also develop and operate education programs related to climate change and support the establishment and negotiation processes of climate change agreements.
-To date, four universities have achieved the designation: Pusan National University, Kyunghee University, Sejong University, and Ajou University.
+To date, four universities have achieved the designation: Pusan National University, Kyung Hee University, Sejong University, and Ajou University.

 According to the 3rd Masterplan of Environment Education (2020), the Republic of Korea’s Ministry of Education also supports environmental clubs in universities and holds eco-friendly camps.
 For example, the Green Campus project is a higher education project run by the Ministry of Environment and the Korea Environment Corporation to reduce greenhouse gases and foster future leaders to promote sustainable growth.
 The primary function of the Green Campus program is to contribute to achieving the country’s national emissions reduction goals by creating more sustainable campuses and spreading eco-friendly cultures within university communities.
 Students at Green Campus Universities learn about climate change and sustainable development through classes and various campus-based campaigns.
 In addition, the program helps students become sustainability leaders through practices such as community clean-ups.
 The Green Campus program also shares sustainable development awareness with local communities through activities such as ecological trails and community-linked education.

-According to the 4th National Communication (NC; 2020), the Ministry of Environment aims to produce 250 highly qualified climate experts every year through the Republic of Korea’s higher education system.
-The NC also indicates the country’s aims to have five specialized graduate schools including on “flammable waste to energy and organic waste to energy, and practice-oriented and on-the-job training courses for employees in the industry since 2009” (p.
+According to the 4th National Communication (2020), the Ministry of Environment aims to produce 250 highly qualified climate experts every year through the Republic of Korea’s higher education system.
+The National Communication also indicates the country’s aims to have five specialized graduate schools including “flammable waste to energy and organic waste to energy, and practice-oriented and on-the-job training courses for employees in the industry since 2009” (p.
 106).
 The National Communication reports that by 2017, the Ministry of Environment “produced 3,772 tailored high-quality human resources in the waste resource-to-energy field” (p.
 106).

 IV) Climate change in training and adult learning